Zimbabwe Safari Tours and Budget Safari Packages

 Are you up for paddling the adrenaline pumping Grade 5 rapids of mighty Zambezi River?
 Feel it’s power as it crashes through a deep gorge and realise why it is hailed as one of the best white water rating experiences in the world.
 While not for the faint at heart, white water rafting in Zimbabwe is a thrilling adventure you’ll never forget!

 Another highlight in Zimbabwe for adventure seekers is a multi-day canoeing trip down the Lower Zambezi.
 This unique canoe trip along the Mana Pools National Park has the added advantage of wildlife viewing.
 You’ll see pods of hippos and crocodiles along with herds of elephants, buffalo, lion and amazing birdlife as you paddle along.
 At night you can camp under a sea of stars on islands or on the river banks.

-When is the best time of year for Zimbabwe Tours?
+When is the best time of year for Zimbabwe Safari Tours?

 Dry Season – Winter

 Zimbabwe’s Dry season or Winter is during the months of April to October.
 With almost no rainfall and low humidity along with clear skies and plenty of sunshine.